jsjang97/OIM3640-Project/README.md

       and the Brown bear).
 Its most recognizable feature is a pattern of dark vertical stripes on reddish-orange fur with lighter underparts.
-It has exceptionally stout teeth, and the canines are the longest among living felids with a crown height of as much as 74.5 mm (2.93 in) or even 90 mm (3.5 in). <img src="images/tiger1.jpg" alt="Tiger Photo" /> [4] In zoos, tigers have lived for 20 to 26 years, which also seems to be their longevity in the wild.[5]
+It has exceptionally stout teeth, and the canines are the longest among living felids wxith a crown height of as much as 74.5 mm (2.93 in) or even 90 mm (3.5 in). <img src="images/tiger1.jpg" alt="Tiger Photo" /> [4] In zoos, tigers have lived for 20 to 26 years, which also seems to be their longevity in the wild.[5]
 They are territorial and generally solitary but